 Like other charm spells, Ebony doesn't require much mana and triggers at instant speed, letting you pick one of three effects:

-- Target creature gains fear (only blockable by black/artifact creatures) until end of turn
+- Target creature gains fear (only blockable by black/artifact creatures) until the end of the turn.

 All are strong abilities for such a fast and inexpensive card.
 Banish threats lurking the graveyard, use the lifedrain to empower your life-based effects or spectacle cards, or have your strongest creature land a direct hit—the choice is yours.
 A staple in my own commander decks, Charm is also surprisingly cheap, costing well under a single dollar!